elielberra/note-saver/README.md

 This project uses [RabbitMQ](https://www.rabbitmq.com/documentation.html) to manage message queues.
 Logs from both the client and server are sent to RabbitMQ for centralized processing.
 Server logs are sent directly to the queue, while client logs are sent to the server via HTTP and then forwarded to the queue.
 A consumer retrieves the logs from the queue and forwards them to Elasticsearch.

 You might be wondering why the app doesn’t send logs directly to Elasticsearch, bypassing RabbitMQ.
 As I mentioned earlier, this project aims to explore different technologies and architectural features.
-In reality, having a queue is beneficial because it decouples the logs.
+Furthermore, on a production setup, having a queue is beneficial because it decouples the logs.
 If the Elasticsearch service is down, the logs can still be retrieved later from the queue.

 The user, queue, virtual host, and other configurations are declared in a `definitions.json` file, which is loaded by `rabbitmq.conf` during startup.